DhavalKapil/elasticsearch-lua/docs/installation.rst

 Directly from source
 --------------------

-`elasticsearch-lua`_ can also be installed directly from source.
+`elasticsearch-lua`_ can also be installed directly from the source.
 However this is not recommended.

 * Clone the repository::